Let’s write a search engine, part 2 of 2

 });

 I think this is even better than before.
 But it’s still mediocre.
+Should I prioritize matches that occur in a cluster (max matches per block) or matches that are spread out (number of matching blocks)?
+I don’t know!
+It will take a lot of testing.
 Ranking takes a lot of work.
 There’s so much more that can be done to make search better.
 Some ideas:

 I’m not planning to implement these right now.
 I wanted to see how far I could get in a weekend.
+The search results I’m getting here are decent.
 If you want to play with it some more, I made a standalone version that uses the full page to show search results.

 This was a fun project!